-Antique Double Layer Silver Choker Necklace from the Ottoman Era
+Antique Double Layer Silver Choker Fish Necklace from the Ottoman Era

 This is a rare late 19th century, to early 20th century necklace from the Ottoman era.
 Known as kirdan or Gerdan was worn in wide areas from the Caucasus to North Africa across the Ottoman empire with many variations.
-I am not entirely sure as to where specifically this is from, but my guess would be Central or Western Asia.
+I am not entirely sure as to where specifically this is from, but my guess would be Egyptian.
+Though it may also be Berber North African.
+It looks very similar to what is known in Algeria as Khait el Hout or the fish necklace.
+A similar necklace can be seen in this antique post card picture from Algeria:

 The necklace has three tiers.
 The first is snake or dragon shaped element strung on silver chain.
 The mid tier is another repousse element that has more of elongated shape and is likely to be a stylized fish, a creature associated with happiness and fertility in many cultures.
 The dangles are simple disc shaped elements, that stand in for coins.